 Simply put, donors make it possible for St. Marcus students to receive the incredible benefits – educational, social, emotional, and spiritual – that come from traveling around this great nation.
 The Discover America Program would not be possible without the generous support of these individuals.

-You will receive a letter from a student.
-Donors receive postcards from the student during the trip.
-Donors who support the trips through the letter writing campaign are supporting individual students by helping to cover the overall costs of a trip.
-These funds do not go into individual student accounts or count towards individual student fundraising.
-In this way, a student who receives a large gift from a donor (over $1,000 for example) benefits as much as a student who receives a smaller gift.
+When donors make a gift to support trips, the funds do not go into individual student accounts or count towards individual student fundraising.
+In this way, a student who receives a significant gift from a donor (over $1,000 for example) benefits as much as a student who receives a smaller gift.